manuparra/cc2122/practice2/REAME.md

 # Practice 2

-Implementing facial recognition within a Functions-as-a-Service platform
+Implementing facial recognition using Functions-as-a-Service

 **Objectives of the practice:**

-- Install and deploy tool and cloud platform for container orchestration: Kubernetes.
+- Install and deploy a tool for container orchestration: Kubernetes.
-- Deploy the functionality of the functions catalogue and functions service through OpenWisk or OpenFaaS.
+- Deploy the functionality of the function catalogue and functions service through OpenWisk or OpenFaaS.
-- Implement a scalable function to recognise images of people.
+- Implement a scalable function that would become a component for biometric identitication of users based on face images.

 ## Description of the practice

-Function-as-a-Service (FaaS) is a serverless way to execute modular pieces of code on the edge.
+Function-as-a-Service (FaaS) is a serverless way to execute modular pieces of code.
 FaaS lets developers write and update a piece of code on the fly, which can then be executed in response to an event, such as a user clicking on an element in a web application.
 This makes it easy to scale code and is a cost-efficient way to implement microservices.

 **What are the advantages of using FaaS?**

-*Improved developer velocity*: With FaaS, developers can spend more time writing application logic and less time worrying about servers and deploys.
+*Improved developer velocity*: With FaaS, developers can spend more time writing application logic and less time worrying about servers and deployment.
 This typically means a much faster development turnaround.

-*Built-in scalability*: Since FaaS code is inherently scalable, developers don’t have to worry about creating contingencies for high traffic or heavy use.
+*Built-in scalability*: Since FaaS code is inherently scalable, developers do not have to worry about contingencies due to high traffic or heavy use.
 The serverless provider will handle all of the scaling concerns.

-*Cost efficiency*:Unlike traditional cloud providers, serverless FaaS providers do not charge their clients for idle computation time.
+*Cost efficiency*: Unlike traditional cloud providers, serverless FaaS providers do not charge their clients for idle computation time.
 Because of this, clients only pay for as much computation time as they use, and do not need to waste money over-provisioning cloud resources.

 **What are the drawbacks of FaaS?**

-*Less system control*:Having a third party manage part of the infrastructure makes it tough to understand the whole system and adds debugging challenges.
+*Less system control*: Having a third party managing part of the infrastructure makes it tough to understand the whole system and adds debugging challenges.

 *More complexity required for testing*: It can be very difficult to incorporate FaaS code into a local testing environment, making thorough testing of an application a more intensive task.